EmbeddedKC/RustEKC/README.md

 # execute the code.
 ```

 5. To run in Raspberry Pi 4b or K210, some simple fel tools are available in `tools/`.
 Follow the instruction of `Makefile` in the corresponding fel tools.
-More details on this tools can be found in `docs/`.
+More details on this tools can be found in directory `docs`.

 ## Ultilize EKC for your own OS kernel
 If you want to apply EKC to your own OS kernel, please follow the steps below: